-If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+For more detailed guidance on public rights and the If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and available from the NAO website.
+Publication of Unaudited Annual Governance & Accountability Return.